CORPORATE GOVERNANCE AND RISK MANAGEMENT

 Board Diversity

-- Industry knowledge namely, real estate and hospitality-related businesses and management and fund management;
+- Industry knowledge, namely, real estate and hospitality-related businesses and management and fund management;

 Business Ethics And Compliance

-The Board and senior management remain steadfast in conducting business with integrity, consistent with the high standards of business ethics, and in compliance with all applicable laws and regulatory requirements.
-In 2023, the Group had no incidents of significant non-compliance with socio-economic laws and regulations, including legal requirements of marketing and advertising practices, for which significant fines or non-monetary sanctions were issued to the organisation.
+The Board, ExCo and senior management remain steadfast in conducting business with integrity, consistent with high standards of business ethics, and in compliance with all applicable laws and regulatory requirements.
+In 2024, the Group had no incidents of significant non-compliance with socio-economic laws and regulations, including legal requirements of marketing and advertising practices, for which significant fines or non-monetary sanctions were issued to the organisation.
 We define significant non-compliance with laws and regulations as matters that have a material impact, financial or otherwise, on CDL Group and our stakeholders.
-There were also no incidents of anti-competitive behaviour or monopolistic practices within the Group.
+There were also no incidents of anti-competitive behaviour or monopolistic practices.
+Our business principles and practices regarding matters that may have ethical implications are encapsulated in the CDL Code of Business Conduct and Ethics, which is published on the staff intranet for easy access.
+It communicates the Company’s principles such as honesty, integrity, responsibility and accountability at all levels.
+Staff are to observe these principles when dealing with customers, suppliers and colleagues.

 The CDL Code of Business Conduct and Ethics provides guidance on issues such as: